 Melbourne is the coastal capital of Victoria in the South East of Australia.
 The city is an array of 19th century buildings as well as modern architecture and is now a buzzing and lively metropolis.
 The lively feel of the city is available for all to see with a wide selection of restaurants, bars and shopping centres as well as much, much more.
 The city is widely regarded as the sporting capital of Australia with many of the sports choosing the city as their centre.
+The easiest way to travel as a group in Melbourne is to hire a bus or minibus.
 There is plenty to do in Melbourne but here are just 10 suggestions.

 1. Melbourne Cricket Ground (The MCG)

 You couldn’t go to Melbourne without visiting the MCG – after all it is regarded as one of the best cricket stadiums in the World.
 The stadium is located in the Yarra Park area of the city and holds in the region of 100,000 people and is the 10th largest stadium in the World.
 The venue plays host to the annual Boxing Day test and is also regarded as the home of AFL (Aussie Rules Football) and is always full for AFL Grand Final.
 Concerts and cultural events are also held at the stadium making it the real heart of the community.

 The Sea Life Centre is located on the banks of the Yarra River and opened in 2000.
 The aquarium is home to around 10,000 different species of animal including housing one of the World’s largest saltwater crocodiles.
 There are plenty of shows and interactive exhibits that look at aquatic life in the depths of the southern oceans and in the freezing waters on the Antarctic.
 This is both an educational and an enjoyable experience so a great day out for all of the family.

 3. Yarra Valley Hot Air Balloon Flight